 A meta-analysis of three aforementioned trials (Busse et al, Solèr et al, Holgate et al) and their extension studies assessed the efficacy of omalizumab in a subgroup of 254 patients at high risk of serious asthmarelated mortality and morbidity.
 Patients were defined as high-risk due to asthma histories that included the following: intubation history, emergency room visit within the last year, overnight hospitalization, or intensive care unit treatment.
-The primary outcome was an annualized rate of acute exacerbation episodes were considered as endpoints: significant acute exacerbation episodes were considered as endpoints: significant acute exacerbation episodes and all acute exacerbation episodes (i.e., all episodes recorded by the investigator).
-Significant acute exacerbation episodes (all three studies).
-During the stable steroid phase, mean significant acute exacerbation episodes rates were 1.56 and 0.69/patient-year, respectively, a reduction of 56% with omalizumab (P=0.007).
+The primary outcome was an annualized rate of acute exacerbation episodes based on data from the initial 16-week stable steroid phase for high-risk patients.
+Two kinds of acute exacerbation episodes were considered as endpoints: significant acute exacerbation episodes and all acute exacerbation episodes (i.e., all episodes recorded by the investigator).
+Significant acute exacerbation episodes recorded by the investigator).
+Significant acute exacerbation episodes recorded by the investigator).
+Significant acute exacerbation episodes rates were 1.56 and 0.69/patient-year, respectively, a reduction of 56% with omalizumab (P=0.007).
 Similar reductions in exacerbation episodes.
 The authors concluded that 113 significant acute exacerbation episodes were prevented for every 100 patients treated with omalizumab for one year.7 from baseline in mean weekly itch-severity score were dose-responsive with all three omalizumab doses (75, 150 and 300 mg) and were better than placebo at the time points evaluated prior to week 12.
 After 12 weeks, the mean weekly itch-severity scores for all omalizumab groups increased to reach values similar to those in the placebo group but did not return to baseline values for the duration of follow-up.15